-My work has been supported by a range of grants, including a Leverhulme Research Fellowship, a British Academy/Leverhulme Trust Small Research Grant, and a POMEPS Travel Research Engagement Grant.
+My work has been supported by several grants, including a Leverhulme Research Fellowship for 2024-25, a British Academy/Leverhulme Trust Small Research Grant, and a POMEPS Travel Research Engagement Grant.
 Recent work has appeared in Democratization, Social Movement Studies, Party Politics, Religion and Politics, the Middle East Journal, and the British Journal of Middle Eastern Studies.

 I wrote Inside Tunisia's al-Nahda: Between Politics and Preaching (Cambridge University Press, 2018), which was chosen as a Foreign Affairs best book of the year, and Nobody Told Us We Are Defeated: Stories from the New Iraq (Chatto & Windus, 2006).
 I co-edited Civil Resistance in the Arab Spring: Triumphs and Disasters (Oxford University Press, 2016).